ilyadaberdil/ilyadaberdil/README.md

 ### Hi there 👋
 #### I'm an iOS Developer.
-I'm from Turkey, living in İstanbul and currently working at eBay/GittiGidiyor.
+I'm from Turkey, living in İstanbul and currently working at Trendyol

 ## 🤖 Social Media
   [![](https://img.shields.io/badge/Social-Linkedin-informational?style=flat&logo=linkedin&logoColor=white&color=2bbc8a)](https://tr.linkedin.com/in/ilyadaberdil)